• Skip to main content

 Store rasam powder in a clean and airtight steel or glass jar.

-Red chilies: We do not eat very spicy and hot foods like how the typical Telugu speaking folks eat.
+Red chilies: We do not eat very spicy and hot foods.
 So my rasam powder is not spicy but is high on flavor.
 So do adjust the red chilies used in the recipe.

 With the amount of chilies I have mentioned even young kids & toddlers will be able to enjoy it.
 Usually the store bought rasam powder uses a lot of red chilies to give it a color and to cut down the cost.